Lyrics for I Know You as interpreted by RemyKilledElvis

 I know you

-You were too short
+You are too short

 You had bad skin